jeanfrancoislarente/sitecore-demo-blog/_posts/xgenerator-intro.md

 ---
-title: 'Generating Demo Analytics Data - Experience Generator (xGenerator)'
+title: 'An Introduction to Experience Generator (xGenerator)'
 excerpt: "How does the demo team generate realistic looking analytics data?
 This post will serve as an introduction to Experience Generator (xGenerator)."
 coverImage: '/assets/blog/xgenerator-intro/xgen.jpg'
 date: '2021-02-04T07:00:00.322Z'